 Groundwork Somerville runs the majority of its programming with lots of volunteer support!
 From internships to community service requirements, to parents involved in our youth programming, we would not be able to do the work that we do without your help!
-First, THANK YOU.
-Second, please email or call if you are interested in volunteering for our organization.
 We are glad to work with high school students, college students, parents, residents, retired folks, and anyone else who’s passionate about education and gardening.

 Fall 2014-Winter 2015 Volunteer Opportunities:

 Assist Groundwork Educators in afterschool, gardens-based education in public and/or charter schools in Somerville and Malden, MA.
 Volunteer will join a team to plan, run, and evaluate the success of these programs, fostering a stronger connection between Somerville youth and their natural environments and engaging them in the process of growing and harvesting local produce.
 Volunteers should have a strong interest in working with students age 5-12, teaching about nature and gardening, and getting their hands dirty.
 Some basic knowledge of gardening, environmental education and/or biology; some past experience teaching in a classroom or non-traditional setting; experience working with elementary-aged youth is preferred, but not required.
 All volunteers working with students are required to get CORI checked and fingerprinted, per Massachusetts Law.

 Time Commitment: 10-11 Weeks, starting September 22, Mondays, 4-5:30 or Tuesdays, 4-5:30 in Somerville.
 Other opportunities may arise.
 Program will continue in January-May 2015.
 1 volunteer per school.